 If what you want is to make an international transfer of euros to rubles or vice versa, then you will really be making a currency exchange and not a banknote currency exchange.
 In this case, the operation is different.
 Money does not move physically in banknotes.
 In this case what is transferred is balance between bank accounts expressed in different denominations: euros and rubles in this case.

 First of all, ask your bank what it will charge you for a currency transfer from your account in euros to another account in Russia (we assume) in rubles.
 And apply the exchange rate to the amount sent and subtract the commission from the bank.
 This will give you a final amount in rubles to be received by the recipient of your euro to rubles transfer.

-Therefore, we recommend clicking on our menu in the Transfers tab and simulating prices with Transferwise and Currencies Direct before making the transfer with your usual bank.
+Therefore, we recommend clicking on our menu in the Transfers tab and simulating prices with Currencies Direct before making the transfer with your usual bank.